DevExpress/devextreme-reactive/packages/dx-react-chart/demos/pie/doughnut.md

 # React Chart Doughnut

-The demo shows how to create Doughnut Chart.
-For this, assign a positive value to the [Pie Chart](../../docs/reference/pie-series.md)'s `innerRadius` property.
+The demo shows how to create a Doughnut Chart.
+For this, specify the [Pie Chart](../../docs/reference/pie-series.md)'s inner radius.

 .embedded-demo({ "path": "pie-doughnut-chart/doughnut", "showThemeSelector": true, "showThemeVariants": true })